Whispers of Witchery: Exploring Written Records of Witch and Witch Hunter Folktales

 INTRODUCTION

 Once upon a time, perhaps while gathered around a fire, people told tales about witches and those who hunted them.
 These folktales, passed along orally, tantalized yet terrified listeners.
-The stories weren’t for aimed at children alone, and adults probably recognized that they were primarily for amusement.
+The stories weren’t aimed at children alone, and adults probably recognized that they were primarily for amusement.

 As literacy rose in the 1800s, more and more scholars followed the example of Jacob and Wilhem Grimm by transcribing such tales, preserving them on paper.
 Very likely, these were “loose” transcriptions.
 In some cases, the transcriptions were translated into English.
 Very likely, these were “loose” translations.